metaverse/truss/TUTORIAL.md

   - Remove an RPC call definition from echo.proto
   	- regenerate service with truss, verify that the call no longer exists
   - Break things
-  - Launch the server on a different port, or different machine (and talk to it)
+  - Launch the server on a different port, or different machine, and talk to it (hint: run `./server_main -h`)
-  - Try running multiple servers at once (hint: run `./server_main -h`)
+  - Try running multiple servers at once

 # Additional features